Helen Fospero: Career

 Since then she has gone on to present other breakfast programmes for ITV.
 On 18 June 2011, she guest presented ITV Breakfast programme Lorraine for the first time in place of Fiona Phillips, and has since made regular appearances as the show's stand-in host on Friday mornings and school holidays.

 Whilst presenting Lorraine, ITV Breakfast also gave Fospero the opportunity to present its sister show Daybreak as a stand-in presenter.
 One of Fospero's best roles for Daybreak was in 2012 when she interviewed Elton John at his home in Nice, France, this was Fospero's one and only outside interview that she has done for Daybreak, this interview was broadcast on 20 July 2012.

 She appeared in an episode of ITV's Ten Mile Menu which was aired on 20 July 2011 and was recorded in the town of Knaresborough in North Yorkshire.

 In September 2012, Fospero began working as a stand-in newsreader, presenting news bulletins and Daybreak's newshour from 6–7 am.
 She occasionally presented the main show from 7–8.30 am and when this happened she also presented the following Lorraine programme.
 Daybreak was axed by ITV on 3 March 2014 and she made her last appearance on the show on 23 April 2014, just five days before it was replaced by Good Morning Britain.

 In 2013, she was a guest presenter for This Morning, presenting the interactive 'Hub' segment of the show.

 In November 2014, Fospero joined the BBC One consumer affairs programme Watchdog as a regular reporter.
 Since 2015, she has been a reporter for the BBC magazine show The One Show.

 Fospero played Lucinda Towne in "The National Anthem", an episode of the anthology series Black Mirror.
 She played herself in two episodes of Southcliffe and one episode of the BBC Two documentary series How TV Ruined Your Life.

 Radio

 Fospero has been an occasional newsreader on BBC Radio 5 Live, and also acts as a stand-in presenter on the station's weekend breakfast programme.
 She also sits in for regular presenters on BBC London 94.9.
 In 2015, she sat in for Anne Diamond on BBC Radio Berkshire.

 Personal life

-She married American television producer Carl Fospero in May 2003 in Oxfordshire.
-The couple live in London with their daughter Francesca (born February 2004) and their son Jack (born early 2009).

 Fospero is a patron of the Nicholls Spinal Injury Foundation, where she has been involved in raising £5 million to speed up research for a breakthrough cure for paralysis.